-Remember, there is no one-size-fits-all set of accommodations for ELL students because they are not a homogenous group.
-Testing accommodations and test administration practices need to be customized to the different strengths and needs these students have as they develop English
+Remember, there is no one-size-fits-all set of accommodations for EL students because they are not a homogenous group.
+Testing accommodations and test administration practices need to be customized to the different strengths and needs these students have as they develop English language proficiency.
+Please note that a student should not be provided with an accommodation unless the student uses the accommodation routinely (with rare exceptions) during classroom instruction and assessment in the subject, both before and after the OSTP test is administered.

-Protocol for Qualified Language Translators Providing Verbatim Read-Aloud Test Accommodations
+Protocol for Human Reader/Qualified Oral Language Translators Providing Verbatim Read-Aloud Test Accommodations

-A Qualified Language Translator who provides the verbatim reading accommodation to a student must comply with the following procedures when working with a student in a testing situation:
+A human reader/qualified language translator who provides the verbatim reading accommodation to a student to a student must comply with the following procedures when working with a student in a testing situation:

-- Qualified Oral Language Translator: A test administrator or test proctor who has a high proficiency in both English and the child's native language, and who also has familiarity with the instructional and assessment context before working with the child and the test - All Qualified Language Translators must receive Test Administrator training by the local district and the district must retain documentation, which may be requested by the OSDE at any time. - Small group (8-10 maximum) or individual testing is required. - Qualified Language Translators must sign the Test Administrator Test Security Form, and log the test booklet serial number on a signed Non-Disclosure agreement form (NDA). - Qualified Language Translator must read from the computer screen for online test formats or from a separate test booklet for paper/pencil formats.
-The reader/language translator must log the test booklet serial number on a signed Non-disclosure agreement form (NDA).
+- Human reader: A state certified educator, acting as a Test Administrator, who reads orally, in English, to a student.
+A test proctor who is employed by the school district is required. - Qualified oral language translator: A Test Administrator or Test Proctor, preferably employed by the district, who has a high proficiency in English and the child's native language, and who also has familiarity with the instructional and assessment context before working with the child and the test. - All human readers/qualified language translators must receive Test Administrator training by the local district, and the district must retain documentation, which may be requested by the OSDE at any time. - Small group (8-10 maximum) or individual testing is required. - Human readers/qualified language translators must sign the Test Administrator Test Security Form.
+Human readers/qualified language translator must read from the computer screen for online test formats or from a separate test booklet for paper/pencil formats. - Students without the verbatim read-aloud accommodation should not be tested in the same location as students with the verbatim read-aloud accommodation. - If students are receiving the EL2 accommodation or the EL4 accommodation, then students grouped together must have the same paper test form. - Human readers/qualified language translators should be provided a copy of the test and the examiner's directions, no more than one day prior to the start of testing, to become familiar with the content being tested in order to correctly read words, terms, symbols, signs, or graphics that are part of the test.
+The test must remain in a secure location on school premises.

-- Students without the verbatim read-aloud accommodation should not be tested in the same location as students with the verbatim read-aloud accommodation. - If students are receiving ELL2 accommodation, then students grouped together must have the same paper test form. - Qualified Language Translators should be provided a copy of the test and the examiner's directions, no more than one day prior to the start of testing, to become familiar with the content being tested in order to correctly read words, terms, symbols, signs or graphics that are part of the test.
-The test must remain in a secure location on school premises. - Districts providing electronic recordings may provide the Qualified Language Translator with the test booklets in advance to produce the recordings.
-All test security procedures must be followed and a Non-disclosure agreement (NDA) must be signed by all parties who view the test(s).
+Districts providing electronic recordings may provide the human reader/qualified language translator with the test booklets in advance to produce the recordings.
+All test security procedures must be followed, and a Test Administrator/Test Proctor Security Form must be signed by all parties who view the test(s).

-Verbatim Read-Aloud Procedures for Qualified Language Translator Accommodators
+Verbatim Read-Aloud Procedures for Human Readers/Qualified Language Translator Accommodators

 To ensure uniformity in presentation of standardized tests in Oklahoma, built-in Text-to- Speech software on the secure online testing client should be used whenever possible.
-Qualified Language Translators must follow the procedures outlined below:
+Human readers/gualified language translators must follow the procedures outlined below: